Empire (Card novel)

 Empire is a 2006 dystopian novel by American writer Orson Scott Card.
-It tells the story of a possible Second American Civil War, this time between the Right Wing and Left Wing in the near future.
+It tells the story of a possible Second American Civil War, this time between the right wing and left wing in the near future.
 It is the first of the two books in the Empire duet, followed by Hidden Empire with the video game Shadow Complex bridging the two.

-Plot introduction
+Plot

-The book follows U.S. Army Major Reuben Malich and U.S. Army Captain Bartholomew Coleman, both former Special Forces officers, as America falls into a civil war after the assassinations of both the American President and Vice President.
+The book follows U.S. Army Major Reuben Malich and U.S. Army Captain Bartholomew Coleman, both former Special Forces officers, as America falls into a civil war after the assassinations of both the President and Vice President.
 A radical leftist army calling itself the Progressive Restoration takes over New York City and declares itself the rightful government of the United States.

-Plot summary

 The book opens with Major Malich, a captain at the time, leading a Special Forces team in a town of an unnamed Persian-speaking country.
 They are attacked and return fire, saving a village with only one civilian casualty and earning Captain Malich a promotion to Major.

-Major Malich works at the Pentagon, where he writes the plans to find holes in American security, having no idea that they will fall into the wrong hands.
-The plans call for a stealthy underwater entrance into Washington, D.C., followed by a rocket launcher attack on the White House, relying on an inside informant to give the location of the President.
-Malich and Coleman come upon the attack in progress, and, after acquiring rifles, attempt to prevent the attack.
-Although they succeed in killing one of the men holding the launchers, the second fires and hits the south wall of the West Wing, killing the President, Secretary of Defense, and several others.
+Major Malich works at the Pentagon, where he writes the plans to find holes in American security but has no idea that they will fall into the wrong hands.
+The plans call for a stealthy underwater entrance into Washington, D.C., followed by a rocket launcher attack on the White House by relying on an inside informant to give the location of the President.
+Malich and Coleman come upon the attack in progress and, after acquiring rifles, attempt to prevent the attack.
+Although they succeed in killing one of the men holding the launchers, the second fires and hits the south wall of the West Wing, which kills the President, Secretary of Defense, and several others.
 It is later revealed the Vice President had been assassinated by a dump truck backing up into his limousine.
 Suspicion then turns to Malich, as he had written the plans and was present at the attack.

-While Malich is being debriefed at the Pentagon, Coleman is asked to participate in a right wing coup to correct the existing government.
+While Malich is being debriefed at the Pentagon, Coleman is asked to participate in a right-wing coup to correct the existing government.
 Coleman recounts the meeting on live television and retreats to Malich's side in New Jersey.
 The next morning they both decide to take a borrowed SUV to Ground Zero.
-They are caught in an uprising led by high tech mechs that fire on anyone wearing uniforms.
+They are caught in an uprising led by high-tech mechs, which fire on anyone wearing a uniform.
 After rescuing a squad of New York Police officers, they escape on foot via the Holland Tunnel to New Jersey where they collaborate with the National Guard to repel a horde of the mechanized warriors.
 Two Air Force F-16 jets are shot down into New York Harbor, one hitting the gown of the Statue of Liberty.